phalcon/documentation/docs/api/phalcon_db.md

 ): bool;
 ```

 Adds a CHECK constraint to a table.
-MySQL 8.0.16+ and PostgreSQL
-issue `ALTER TABLE ...
-ADD CONSTRAINT ...
-CHECK (...)`; SQLite throws.

 #### `addColumn()` { #dbadapterabstractadapter-addcolumn }